Degrees & Checklists

 BACHELOR OF SCIENCE IN MEDICAL LABORATORY SCIENCE

 Medical Laboratory Science is the health profession that provides laboratory testing and analysis which makes possible the accurate diagnosis and treatment of human disease.
 This unique pre-professional program has a “3+1” structure where students complete their biology and other required degree coursework within their first three years and then complete a 12- to 16-month clinical education program at an accredited school of medical laboratory science or medical technology.
-UT Austin partners with Austin State Hospital, Tarleton State, Texas State, and Baylor, Scott, and White.
+UT Austin partners with Austin State Hospital, Tarleton State, Texas State, and Baylor Scott & White.

 Find more information about this program here.